seanpowell/docs/source/API_Reference/Reseller_API/customer_management.md

          <td>zip</td>
          <td>Yes</td>
          <td>No more than 50 characters</td>
          <td>Zip of new customer.
 This field is not validated for correct value.
-It'sup to developer to check for valid zip code.</td>
+It's up to developer to check for valid zip code.</td>
       </tr>
       <tr>
          <td>country</td>